Ennaciri1/dashboard_admin_ajiapp2/API_INTEGRATION.md

 **Validation Rules**:

-- At least one translation must be provided
+- At least one supported language translation is required
+- All provided language codes must be valid and supported
 - `nameTranslations` cannot be null or empty
-- Each translation value cannot exceed 100 characters
+- Each translation value cannot be empty

 ---